Do you or your IT administrator pay if a cybercrime attack is made against your company?

 Put questions to your IT administrator

 You hire someone because you do not have the expertise yourself.
-But keep asking critical questions: how will you handle my data?
+But some IT service providers do not take adequate measures while their customrs assume everything is fine.
+So keep asking critical questions: how will you handle my data?
 Where do you store my data?
 Who has access to it?
 Is my data encrypted, and if so, how?
 If your administrator cannot answer those questions, it would be better for you to find another one.

 Follow the advice of your IT administrator

-If you are an entrepreneur, do not play around with the security of your system, as happened in the Amsterdam case, where strong passwords were replaced by simple ones.
+Do not play around with the security of your system.
 If you give too many people access or use insecure passwords, you weaken your own digital security.

 Invest in quality